-Diamond Dust Vineyard sits on benchland in the Alexander Valley of Sonoma, facing South/Southeast.
+Diamond Dust Vineyard sits on benchland in the Alexander Valley of Sonoma.
 Topography protects this vineyard from Pacific winds.

 - A true “trig point” for one of the great uncompromising vineyards of Alexander Valley, growing classical, lush and varietally true Bordeaux varieties